lnalborczyk/phd_thesis/docs/06-chap6.md

 \begin{summary}{Summary of Chapter\getcurrentref{chapter}}

 In this chapter, we set up a critical test of the \textit{motor simulation view} of inner speech (and rumination).
 Indeed, if the involvement of the speech motor system is \textit{necessary} during inner speech and rumination, then a disruption of the speech motor system should disrupt (or impair) the production of inner speech (and rumination).
 To examine this idea, we compared the effects of an articulatory suppression task to those of a finger-tapping task, following a rumination induction, on the levels of self-reported state rumination.
-Our results suggest a similar decrease in state rumination following both motor activities, suggesting that rumination would not be a form of inner speech that would crucially depend on the activity of the speech motor system (it does not mean that the speech motor system may never be involved in rumination, only that its involvement is not necessary).
+Our results suggest that self-reported state rumination decrease after both motor activities, with only a slightly stronger decrease following articulatory suppression, suggesting that rumination would not be a form of inner speech that would crucially depend on the activity of the speech motor system (it does not mean that the speech motor system may never be involved in rumination, only that its involvement is not necessary).
 However, some important limitations make the interpretation of these results delicate.
 First, there were important differences between the two groups (i.e., articulatory suppression vs. finger-tapping groups) at baseline, possibly due do the rhythmic training proposed before baseline measurements.
 Second, the measure of state rumination consisted in one single non-validated scale (already used in Chapter 3) and may not be a reliable index of state rumination.
 Third, as in Chapter 3, there was no control group to the rumination induction and any effect following to the rumination induction may not be specifically attributable to the rumination induction.
 Fourth, there is some evidence suggesting that finger-tapping (with the dominant hand) may also perturbs speech motor planning and may therefore not be the best control condition to articulatory suppression.
 We try to overcome these limitations in the next and last empirical chapter.

 \end{summary}